John

 Sherman

-How Rockefeller Monopolized Medicine and created BIG Pharma!
+How Rockefeller Monopolized Medicine and Created BIG Pharma!
 21

 Figure 3: The Sherman Anti-Trust Act